demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_ENSEMBLE_ETNA/README.txt

 > python create_ensemble.py

-The number of sample, the uncertain parameters and their ranges are defined in the create_ensemble.py file Each parameters has a keyword, for example "var1"
+The number of sample, the uncertain parameters and their ranges are defined in the create_ensemble.py file Each parameters has a keyword, for example "var1".
+Here, we have two different locations with different weights and uncertainty ranges for the rheological parameters.

 STEP 4: create the ensamble folders